vari-bbc/Biscuit_Snakemake_Workflow/README.md

 FASTQ files in `bin/working_example_dataset` into `raw_data/` and use the default `config/samples.tsv` sample sheet.
 These example files can be mapped to the human genome.

-# Example workflow - 1 sample
+# Example default workflow - 1 sample
 ![workflow diagram](bin/DAGs/dag.png)